You can translate the document:

 Data connection and format modification

-There are two possible scenarios at this point, depending on the data source we want to get the data from being already available or not.
+There are two possible scenarios at this point, depending on whether the data source we want to get the data from is already available or not.

 The data source is not defined in Denodo yet

-We need to define the data source in Denodo: we will do that in a graphical wizard where we specify the connection protocol and the connection parameters (host name, database or schema name, user or other authentication parameters …).
-Once the data source is defined, we will be able to navigate the data source objects and import the metadata of those that we need, creating what we call base views.
+We need to define the data source in Denodo: we will do that in a graphical wizard, where we specify the connection protocol and the connection parameters (host name, database or schema name, user or other authentication parameters, etc…).
+Once the data source is defined, we will be able to navigate through the data source objects, and import the metadata of those that we need, creating what in Denodo is described as base view.

 Image 4: Data Source creation in Design Studio